-Definition: Indicate the largest diameter of the zone proximal (closest to the heart) to the treated zone(s).
-Measurement to be recorded in millimeters (mm).
+Definition: Indicate the largest diameter of the zone proximal (closest to the heart) to

 Intent/Clarification: Record dimension in millimeters (mm).
 If reported in centimeters you will need to convert.
 Example 5.3cm = 53mm.

 Timeframe - capture results closest and prior to OR Entry, within 1 year of OR date.